tc39/proposal-smart-pipelines/readme.md

-[TODO: Use ClearTopicBinding in arrow function instantiation.]\
+[TODO: Remove ClearTopicBinding; simplify to HasBinding to match spec.]\
 [TODO: Change Bind Topic Value ( V ) to (V), no spaces.]\
 [TODO: Copy overview of lexical-topic concept from spec into own section.]\
-[TODO: Remove extraneous backslashes in rendering]\
+[TODO: Remove extraneous backslashes in rendering.]\
-[TODO: Search for unrendered links]
+[TODO: Search for unrendered links.]\
+[TODO: Add all new parts from spec.]\
+[TODO: Replace “lexical context” with “Lexical Environment”.]

 <nav><details>
 <summary><strong>Table of Contents</strong></summary>